 Learn more about the Volunteer experience in Rwanda: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

-If serving in the Education sector together, you will be assigned to either the same school or to two neighboring schools.
-However, you can extend work into the neighboring communities (normally in the same school district).
+Couples are welcome.
+If both serving in the education sector, you will be assigned to the same school or two neighboring schools.
+However, you can extend your work into neighboring communities (normally in the same catchment area).

-During training and service, couples will live together.
+During training and service, you will live with your partner.
 Married couples have served very successfully in Rwanda.
 They tend to be well accepted as the social norm is to be married by the time you are an adult.
-You will almost certainly be questioned about their children, or lack of, as childbearing is one of the most important and normal aspects of married life in Rwanda.
-You may also face curiosity and/or judgment if you and your partner perform different gender roles than are culturally expected.
+Married couples are almost always questioned about their children, or lack of, as childbearing is one of the most important and normal aspects of married life in Rwanda.
+You may also face curiosity and/or judgment if you perform different gender roles than are culturally expected.
 Non-married couples should be prepared to present themselves to their communities as legally married for the length of their service.

 Before you apply, please review Medical Information for Applicants to learn about the medical clearance process.

 Does this sound like the position for you?